EmerisHQ/emeris-extension/README.md

 Known issues:

-- font doesn't work for some reason
-- first time you open `http://localhost:3000/` - it closes your browser window for some reason.
-Simply opening `http://localhost:3000/` again solves the issue
+- Some pages don't seem to work well, for example Accounts page.
+Seems something minor, looking for a fix.

 Running the chrome extension as a webapp.
 This might not be a great idea for specific functionality which for example needs storage, or signing transactions.